CarMoreno/carmoreno/README.md

 Software Engineer, I like to solve problems using code.

+Working for Globant as a Python Developer 🐍.
+Living in Cali, Colombia.

 Working on/Interesed in:

-- :heavy_check_mark: Data Analysis.
+- :mag_right: Data Analysis.
-- :heavy_check_mark: Web development
+- 👨‍💻 Web development.
-- :heavy_check_mark: ETL Processes
+- 🛠️ ETL Processes.
-- :heavy_check_mark: Data Engineering
+- :heavy_check_mark: Data Engineering.
-- :heavy_check_mark: Python & Data Enthusiast
+- :heavy_check_mark: Python & Data Enthusiast.
 - 📫 How to reach me: carmoreno.jpg@gmail.com